 Note: The IVR\Driver application is required only for the IVR-In-Front and IVR-Behind-Switch configurations.
-However, it cannot be used with the IVR Drivers for Aspect and CONVERSANT.
-For information about how to configure these IVR Drivers, see the IVR Interface Option 8.0 System Administrator's Guide for each one.
+For information about how to configure these IVR Drivers, see the respective System Administrator's Guide for each one.

-Configuring the IVR\Driver application in Configuration Manager
+Procedure: Configuring the IVR\Driver application